oierZalba/Go-burpsuite-alternative-for-portswigger-labs/Infinite money logic flaw/README.md

-This script programmed in the go language is an alternative to burpsuite professional intruder.
+This script programmed in the go language is an alternative to burpsuite professional.

 Scritp example for "Infinite money logic flaw" portswigger lab.